-The Kravis Center maintains an extensive Volunteer Program to help supplement the regular full time staff in a number of different areas.
-These fine individuals contribute their time, talent and energy providing a vital function.
-They come from all walks of life enabling the center to operate more efficiently and better serve the over 500,000 patrons who frequent the entertainment complex each season.
-Their services are utilized as ushers, data entry, tour guides, and gift shop attendants.
-They also assist with the extensive educational outreach programs in a number of varied capacities.
+The Kravis Center maintains an extensive Volunteer Program to help supplement the regular full-time staff in a number of different areas.
+These generous individuals contribute their time, talent and energy to operate more efficiently and better serve the over 500,000 patrons who frequent the entertainment complex each season.
+Their services are utilized as ushers and data entry.
+They also assist with the educational outreach programs in a number of varied capacities.

-The Volunteer Usher Orientation will be held at the Kravis Center’s Persson Hall, in the Cohen Pavilion on Thursday, October 26, at 6 pm.
+The New Volunteer Orientation for the 2023/24 Season will be held at the Kravis Center’s Persson Hall on September 21 at 6:00pm.

 Throughout the year, different departments within the Kravis Center request ongoing or specialized short-term assistance from Volunteers.
 Much of this work is clerical in nature such as filing, photocopying, shredding, etc. In addition, there is always a need for people who are computer literate in data entry and word processing.
 Assistance is needed to keep our massive database accurate and up-to-date.

 Hospitality volunteers assist in the Kravis Center’s Founder’s Room.
 The Founder’s Room is a complimentary donor amenity provided exclusively for donors who have contributed to the Kravis Center at the highest level.
 The Founder’s Room is open for most Dreyfoos Hall performances.
 Hospitality volunteers need to possess excellent customer service skills, have a neat professional appearance and have a basic knowledge of alcoholic beverage service.
 Minimum age requirement is 18 years of age.